This story was updated April 2019.

 Robin Cobb, CVT reached out to me from the marketing and education department at Trupanion.
 Robin is located in Florida and her job is to educate animal health professionals about the role of pet insurance.

 Robin is a Certified Veterinary Technician who worked for many years in a private veterinary clinic.
-She is a true animal lover who shares her home with pets and volunteers with a local rescue group.
-She enjoyed her job as a vet tech, but explained how she became disillusioned when she saw that sometimes the “barrier to an animal’s care was money.”
+She’s a true animal lover who shares her home with lot of animals.
+And in her spare time she volunteers with a local rescue group.

-Robin decided to find a bigger and better way to help animals.
+So, she decided to find a better way to help animals.
 That led to using her background to educate veterinarians and their staff.
 She played an important role in educating me as well.